YANG007SUN/NLP_Project/README.md

 ### Our Previous Attempts
 1. We first tried to use `spaCy`'s internal similarity function to calculate the similarity between the user query and each of our new text feature, which was the combination of `product_full_name`, `details`, and `description`.
 Then, we found the product with the largest similarity.
 If the product already has an expert-defined outfit, then the function would return all products with the same outfit ID; otherwise, it would return the single product with the highest similarity.
 We chose not to use this function because that `spaCy` had a computationally expensive algorithm to find the similarity, and each query might take up to 20 minutes to finish the execution.
 Therefore, we decided to try a more efficient algorithm.

-2. We also tried to label the category for each item based on given text features such as product name and description instead of using the ‘product_category’ column in the original dataset.
+2. We also tried to label the category for each item based on given text features such as `name`, `brand_category`, `description`, and `details`.
 There are four reasons why we chose to use word frequency and regex matching instead of building a classification model when making labeling the category:
-- The ‘product_category’ column which contains the given information of each product’s category while most rows containing the value ‘unknown’.
+    - The `product_category`column contained given information of each product’s category while `product_category` of most records was unknown.
-- For the products with known category, there are only about 800 unique products which is too small a part compared to the whole dataset.
+    - For the products with known categories, there were only about 800 unique products.
+The number of records with labels was too small compared to the whole dataset.
-- Among these products with category labels, we found some cases that the product name and the category are obviously contradict with each other.
+    - Among these products with category labels, we found out some cases that the name and category of one product were obviously contradicted.
+E.g., the name of one product with ID as `01DT0C8NM9KG2EF0A286VZRETE` is `Tank top in Re-Imagined Silk` while its category is `accessory1`.
     - There are only 5 product categories in the given labels while we thought there are many products which do not belong to any of these categories.
+E.g. the name of one product with ID as `01EEBHWPA3BEBQGBMXGN8KZTTG` is `PETAL Candle`.
+The description of this product also shows that this product is a kind of candle, not an outfit.

-However, when we tried to label the product without category based on word frequency, it turned out that the match results did not have a satisfying accuracy which may further affect the selected product by the search function.
-We believed that an accurate result is more important for our function, so that we decide to use only the products with product categories and products with outfit_id in the outfit dataset to match the query.
-Although less data entries are used, we are able to obtain a more accurate result.
+    However, when we tried to label the products without category based on word frequency, it turned out that the match results did not have a satisfying accuracy which may further affect the selected product by the search function.
+We believed that an accurate result was more important for our function so that we decided to use only the products with product categories and products with `outfit_id` in the outfit dataset to match the query.
+Although fewer data entries are used, we were able to obtain a more accurate result.